pmmilani/boreas/README.md

     applyMLModel("jicf_rans.plt", "jicf_rans_out.plt", "jicf_rans.ip")

-### Example and Testing
+### Examples and Testing
-The folder test contains a sample Tecplot file and a script that shows how the functions can be called.
+The folder test contains a sample Tecplot file and a script that shows how the functions can be called (example_usage.py).
 After installation, just run the following from within the test folder:

     python example_usage.py

-The test folder also contains a script with unit tests, meant to run with the pytest library.
+The test folder also contains a script with unit tests, meant to run with the pytest library (test_all.py).
 To run all the tests, just type the following from the root directory:

     pytest